austinmargarone/austinmargarone/README.md

 # Austin Margarone

-I am a seasoned Software Engineer specializing in the development of React and Next.js web applications.
+I am a seasoned Software Developer specializing in the development of React and Next.js web applications.
 My expertise is honed through a combination of extensive experience and comprehensive education.

 ## Contact Info: